artberri/web/content/pages/sidr/index.md

 ### The Menu Content

+{{< rawhtml >}}
 <a id="existing-content-menu" class="demo button" href="#existing-content-menu">Existing content</a> <a id="remote-content-menu" class="demo button" href="#remote-content-menu">Load remotelly</a> <a id="callback-menu" class="demo button" href="#callback-menu">Callback loaded</a>
+{{< /rawhtml >}}

 There are four ways to load content in the menus, choose yours with the source option.

 * We have shown the first way at the 'Simplest Usage' demo, no more than placing the content into the div menu.
 * The most common way is to load existing html into the menu, you can add as many selectors as you want and they will be loaded in order.
 * There is the possibility to load remote content easily via AJAX.
 * If you need a more complex way to load content into the menu you can just create a callback function.

 {{< highlight html >}}
 <a id="existing-content-menu" href="#existing-content-menu">Existing content</a>